Georgia Conflict Center is committed to building peace with justice by advancing restorative practices within communities, schools and institutions.

 What is ‘restorative’?
 We use the term restorative to mean possible solutions or agreements that restore all of us to our best selves.
 For example, if a student yells at a teacher during class, the student has affected herself, the teacher, and disrupted the entire classroom.
 Instead of retribution (suspension, expulsion), a more restorative solution might be a restorative circle between student, her parent, the teacher, and a counselor.
-The circle creates a space for expressing unmet needs or frustrations that underlie the outburst and, as importantly, a new strategy that both supports the student and helps mitigate future outbursts.
+The circle creates a space for expressing unmet needs, frustrations, root causes or structural conditions that underlie the outburst and, as importantly, a new strategy that both supports the student and helps mitigate future outbursts.
 Depending on the nature of the disruption or harm, a restorative circle might include all members of the class.
 Restorative practices build social-emotional skills, stimulate creative problem-solving, and increase accountability and trust.

 Two related approaches to conflict and harm underlie most of GCC’s work: Nonviolent Communication and Restorative Justice.